Ticks and Lyme Disease

 The primary symptom is a red rash that:

-Several days or weeks after a bite from an infected tick, you may have flu-like symptoms
+Several days or weeks after a bite from an infected tick, you may get the rash again.

-Weeks to months after the bite, the following symptoms may develop:
+Weeks to months after the bite, you may develop:

 with heart rate

-Months to a few years after a bite, the following symptoms may include:
+Months to a few years after a bite, you may have:

 How is Lyme disease diagnosed?

-The symptoms of Lyme disease may look like other medical conditions or problems.
-Always
+The symptoms of Lyme disease may look like other health problems.
+And other problems

 How is Lyme disease treated?